Details of the 9-Day Standard Tour of Cairo, Luxor & Hurghada

-The National Museum of Egyptian Civilization (NMEC) is a trip through time and space where visitors may learn about Egypt’s fascinating history and culture while admiring some of the most unique structures and artifacts ever produced.
+The National Museum of Egyptian Civilization: The (NMEC) is a trip through time and space where visitors may learn about Egypt’s fascinating history and culture while admiring some of the most unique structures and artifacts ever produced.

 Following that, you board a flight for Luxor and settle into a five-star hotel for the night.

-Hatshepsut Temple, also known as Djoser-Djeseru’s “Holy of Holies,” was built in 1479 BC and was intended to honor Hatshepsut’s legacy as well as the creator god Amun.
+Temple of Hatshepsut: Hatshepsut Temple, also known as Djoser-Djeseru’s “Holy of Holies,” was built in 1479 BC and was intended to honor Hatshepsut’s legacy as well as the creator god Amun.
 It served as a symbol of idealism, allure, and power for one of the most successful monarchs in Ancient Egypt history, Queen Hatshepsut.
-Based on the Classical Architecture of the new monarchy, the temple’s architecture is hypnotically magnificent.
+Based on the historical Architecture of the new monarchy, the temple’s architecture is hypnotically magnificent.

 After eating lunch at a restaurant with a view of the Nile, go to the biggest temple in the world.